 tubes depends on the avc characteristic of the receiver.
 The 6E5 contains a sharpcutoff triode which closes the shadow angle on a comparatively low value of avc voltage.
+The 6AB5/6N5 and angle on a comparatively low value of avc voltage.
 The 6AB5/6N5 and 6U5/6G5 each have a remote-cutoff triode which closes the shadow on a larger value of avc voltage than the 6E5.
 The 6AF6-G may be used in conjunction with dc amplifier tubes having either remote- or sharp-cutoff characteristics.
-Examples showing how electron-ray tubes are incorporated in receiver circuits are given in CIRCUIT SECTION.
+Examples the wing how electron-ray tubes are incorporated in receiver circuits are given in CIRCUIT SECTION.